Still no IRS stimulus check? The latest timeline, recent tax filers, SS, VA, and plus-up payments

 - People whose economic situation changed in 2020: The batch includes new supplemental payments for taxpayers who got a smaller stimulus check based on 2019 tax information but now qualify for a larger one based on 2020 tax information.
 The IRS calls these “plus-up” payments.
 It sent out an additional 700,000 with this batch.

-- Social Security beneficiaries: People who receive SS benefits but didn’t file a tax return in 2020 or 2019 may be in this new batch
+- Social Security (SS) beneficiaries: People who receive SS benefits but didn’t file a tax return in 2020 or 2019 may be in this new batch

 The IRS says most of the payments in this new batch were distributed via direct deposit, with a processing date of April 9 and a payment date of April 14.
 So if you’re still waiting for a stimulus check to show up, and you have direct deposit, check your bank account.